AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 }  // namespace aimrt::channel
 ```

-The Proxy-type interface can bind type information and a default Context, providing more comprehensive functionality.
-However, the basic publishing effects of both style interfaces are consistent.
-Users need two steps to implement logical-level message publishing:
+The Proxy-style interface can bind type information and a default Context, offering more comprehensive functionality.
+However, the basic usage effects of both styles are consistent.
+Users need to follow two steps to achieve logical message publishing:
-- **Step 1**: Use the `RegisterPublishType` method to register message types:
+- **Step 1**: Use the `RegisterPublishType` method to register the message type:
-  - Can only be registered during the `Initialize` phase
+  - Can only be registered during the `Initialize` phase;
-  - Repeated registration of the same type in a `PublisherRef` is prohibited
+  - Duplicate registration of the same type in a single `PublisherRef` is not allowed;
-  - Returns false if registration fails
+  - Returns false if registration fails;
 - **Step 2**: Use the `Publish` method to publish data:
-  - Can only publish data after the `Start` phase
+  - Data can only be published after the `Start` phase;
-  - Provides two `Publish` interfaces, one with an additional Context parameter for transmitting extra information to backend/downstream (see Context chapter for details)
+  - There are two `Publish` interfaces, one of which includes an additional Context parameter for passing extra information to the backend or downstream.
+For detailed Context descriptions, refer to subsequent sections;
-  - Developers must ensure the passed Context and Msg remain unchanged before the `Publish` interface returns, otherwise behavior is undefined
+  - When calling the `Publish` interface, developers must ensure that the passed Context and Msg remain unchanged until the `Publish` interface returns; otherwise, the behavior is undefined;

-After users `Publish` a message, specific Channel backends will handle the concrete message publishing requests.
-Depending on different backend implementations, there might be blocking for some period, therefore the time consumption of the `Publish` method is undefined.
-Generally speaking, Channel backends won't block the `Publish` method for too long.
-For detailed information, please refer to corresponding backend documentation.
+After a user `Publish`es a message, the specific Channel backend will handle the actual message publishing request.
+Depending on the backend implementation, this may block for some time, so the duration of the `Publish` method is undefined.
+However, generally, the Channel backend does not block the `Publish` method for too long.
+For more details, refer to the corresponding backend documentation.## Subscribe

-## Subscribe

-Like the publishing interfaces, AimRT provides **function-style** and **Proxy-style** interfaces for message subscription, along with two callback forms: **smart pointer form** and **coroutine form**:
+Similar to the publish interface, AimRT provides two style types of interfaces for subscribing to a message: **function-style** and **Proxy-style**, along with two forms of callback functions: **smart pointer form** and **coroutine form**:

 - Function-style interface:
 ```cpp